Koenkk/zigbee2mqtt.io/docs/devices/SNZB-02D.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Battery
+Uses a CR2450 battery

+### Pairing
+Long press the pairing button for five seconds.
+The signal indicator on the display will begin to blink when in pairing mode.

+### Temperature display
+Double click the pairing button to toggle the Display between Celsius and Fahrenheit.
+This does not change the value of the Measured temperature value.

 <!-- Notes END: Do not edit below this line -->